seminar

 The aim is to keep talks understandable and useful to students and staff from a range of backgrounds.

-The seminar is usually held in person in 39C.174.
+The seminar is usually held in-person.
 If you would like to attend online, please email me and I can see whether a Zoom broadcast is possible.

 Recent seminars